Thimnu/Spreadsheet_Projects/README.md

 IFERROR

-Simple dashboards were created to give a snapshot of the data analysed.
+The analysed data were transformed into visualisations to give a snapshot of key information.

-View here:
+They can be viewed here:
 - <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Spreadsheet%201.jpg"> Dashboard </a>

 - <a href="https://github.com/Thimnu/Spreadsheet_Projects/blob/main/Dashboard%202.pptx.jpg"> Dashboard 2 </a>